mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Marine Corps does not possess warships of its own, but it does operate armed troopships and assault transports.
-These have flight crews ‘on loan’ from the navy but are under Marine Corps direction.
+These have flight crews 'on loan' from the navy but are under Marine Corps direction.
 Marines do fly fighters and shuttles, and are trained in interface operations wherein they might provide close support to ground troops before climbing back to orbit to defend the transports.